Hiding from ISIS: Women's tale of terror

 - Christian women describe hiding from ISIS in a dorm room for hours during the attack

-Erbil, Iraq (CNN)The small dorm room in Kirkuk, with gray-speckled terrazzo floors and wooden cots, was home to Monaly Najeeb and six other Christian women after ISIS took hold in Mosul and they were forced to abandon college.
+Irbil, Iraq (CNN)The small dorm room in Kirkuk, with gray-speckled terrazzo floors and wooden cots, was home to Monaly Najeeb and six other Christian women after ISIS took hold in Mosul and they were forced to abandon college.

 They restarted their studies in the Kurdish-controlled city, in that humble room, where they could once again study, pray and even laugh.